Bring a large pot (10+ liters volume) half-filled with water to a boil

 400 grams

-Bring a large pot (10+ liters volume) half full of water to a boil
+Bring a large pot (10+ liters volume) half-filled with water to a boil

 Finely chop garlic